canonical/mir/doc/sphinx/explanation/performance.md

 The following applies to all Mir based compositors, but it is theoretically possible to defeat the available performance in such products.

+All measures of performance are affected by the following:

+* the number, size and configuration of the displays
+* the number of application windows being composited
+* the rate at which buffers are submitted to the application windows

 ## Memory usage

 Memory usage varies a lot depending on:

 * the GPU characteristics of the system
-* the number, size and configuration of the displays
-* the number of application windows being composited
-* the rate at which buffers are submitted to the application windows

-The range being from around 200Mb for a simple compositor (Frame) running on a single display with a single application to 7Gb for a "desktop capable" compositor (Miriway) running on multiple displays, hybrid graphics and dozens of applications.
+The range being from around 200MB for a simple compositor (Frame) running on a single display with a single application to 7GB for a "desktop capable" compositor (Miriway) running on multiple displays, hybrid graphics and dozens of applications.